 - An evaluation of the City's current employment land supply and an assessment of "Investment Readiness" of its Employment Areas within the context of evolving macro-economic trends and anticipated employment sectors; - A review of regional and local macro-economic and demographic trends that are anticipated to impact the amount, type and location of the City's long-term population and employment growth potential; - A S.W.O.C.
-(Strengths, Weakness, Opportunities and Constraints) assessment of the City's Employment Areas to accommodate future employment growth within identified target sectors; - An assessment of longer-term Employment Area land needs (i.e. supply versus demand) within the broader context of Region-wide trends in Employment Areas; - A review of employment sites identified for potential conversion to a nonemployment use; - A review of the City's current Official Plan (O.P.) policies related to Employment Areas.
+(Strengths, Weakness, Opportunities and Constraints) assessment of the City's Employment Areas to accommodate future employment growth within identified target sectors; - An assessment of longer-term Employment Area land needs (i.e. supply versus demand) within the broader context of Region-wide trends in Employment Areas; - A review of employment sites identified for potential conversion to a nonemployment use; - A review of the City's current O.P. policies related to Employment Areas.
 This review will identify potential gaps within the current policy framework as well as provide recommendations for considerations to be potentially addressed through an Official Plan Amendment (O.P.A.) and Zoning By-law Amendment (Z.B.A.); and - Recommended strategies to promote and attract industrial growth in Employment Areas on an international stage.

-This analysis represents the first phase of the Employment Lands Strategy (E.L.S.) for the City of Niagara Falls.
-Phase 2 of this E.L.S. will provide further direction regarding employment land needs, a framework and evaluation of potential Employment Area conversions to non-employment uses, strategic planning policy recommendations, and marketing strategies to deliver investment-ready lands.
+This analysis represents the first and second phase of the Employment Lands Strategy (E.L.S.) for the City of Niagara Falls.
+This Phase 2 report provides further direction regarding employment land needs, a framework and evaluation of potential Employment Area conversions to non-employment uses, strategic planning policy recommendations, and marketing strategies to deliver investment-ready lands.